wspr/matlab-euler-angles/README.md

 # Matlab Euler Angles

-This modest collection of files implements Euler angle calculations of the form included in works such as *Introduction to Robotics* by John J. Craig.
+This modest collection of files implements 3D kinematics calculations of the form included in works such as *Introduction to Robotics* by John J. Craig.

 A far more comprehensive package can be found in Peter Corke's ‘[Robotics Toolbox for Matlab][1]’.